Decicus/Ghetto-Hidden/README.md

 #Contact information:#
 If you wish to contact me, feel free to send an e-mail to <decicus@gmail.com>.
 Or alternatively on Steam by adding me as a friend on the [Steam Community](https://steamcommunity.com/id/FADWAlex "Steam Community - Alex/Decicus").

+#Server owners:#
+If you really want to host this, any server convars you'd like to edit can be found on [TTT's Config Settins page](http://ttt.badking.net/config-and-commands/convars).
+At the time of writing this (March 11th, 2014), the convars haven't been modified to reflect upon the Ghetto Hidden "mark".